 Instead, I imagined the ease of using and storing the simple essentials.
 For example, if ever I get the itch to make a trifle, I will have to borrow the appropriate dish for it from a friend.

 Same goes for Pizelle cookies or any recipe requiring a Mandoline slicer or pressure cooker.

 Pare Down to Favorites

 Simplifying for me, goes hand in hand with truly wanting what I have.
-Excess stuff I don’t use, am wishy washy about (or simply reluctant to part with), or is a color I don’t like seems to have energy all its own.
+Excess stuff I don’t use, am wishy washy about, or is a color I don’t like seems to have energy all its own.